-- The blood culture with the non-MBI organism is collected during an existing BSI (MBI-LCBI) RIT AND - 2.
-The blood culture with the non-MBI organism is deemed secondary to an NHSN site-specific infection
+1. The blood culture with the non-MBI organism is collected during an existing BSI (MBI-LCBI) RIT

+2. The blood culture with the non-MBI organism is deemed secondary to an NHSN sitespecific infection

-Please see Example 5 in the Secondary BSI Guide section of this protocol and Chapter 2 Pathogen Assignment (Example 2b)
+See Example 5 in the Secondary BSI Guide section of this protocol and Chapter 2 Pathogen Assignment (Example 2b)

-- A secondary BSI pathogen may be assigned to two different primary sites of infection (for example, UTI and an IAB infection).
-In example 1 below, two primary sites of infection have been identified and a blood culture is collected within both the SUTI and the IAB secondary BSI attribution period.
+- If at least one BSI pathogen with a collection date in the secondary BSI attribution period matches an organism from a specimen that was used to meet a site-specific infection criterion (either a site-specific specimen or a blood specimen) the BSI is considered secondary to the event.
+However, if no matching pathogen is identified, the subsequent BSI pathogen must be evaluated and deemed primary or secondary to another site-specific infection.
+For example: A patient with a primary UTI with Escherichia coli and a secondary BSI with E. coli has a subsequent positive blood specimen with yeast.
+Yeast is an excluded pathogen for meeting UTI criteria; therefore, the subsequent blood must be evaluated as primary or secondary to another site-specific infection. - A secondary BSI pathogen may be assigned to two different primary sites of infection (for example, UTI and an IAB infection).
+In Example 1 below, two primary sites of infection have been identified and a blood culture is collected within both the SUTI and the IAB secondary BSI attribution period.
 The blood culture pathogen matches the pathogens for both primary sites of infection (SUTI and IAB).
-Therefore, the pathogen is reported for both primary sites of infection as a secondary bloodstream infection. - If at least one BSI pathogen with a collection date in the secondary BSI attribution period matches an organism from a specimen that was used to meet a site-specific infection criterion (either a site-specific specimen or a blood specimen) the BSI is considered secondary to the event.
-However, if no matching pathogen is identified, the subsequent BSI pathogen must be evaluated and deemed primary or secondary to another site-specific infection.
-For example: A patient with a primary UTI with E. coli and a secondary BSI with E. coli has a subsequent positive blood specimen with yeast.
-Yeast is an excluded pathogen for meeting UTI criteria; therefore, the subsequent blood must be evaluated as primary or secondary to another site-specific infection.
+Therefore, the pathogen is reported for both primary sites of infection as a secondary bloodstream infection.